 - Increase that distance an additional .4 inch for every 1,000 volts over 50,000.

 - Use someone as a spotter when you operate a backhoe, crane or other heavy construction equipment.

 - Don't assume a telephone or cable line on the ground is safe to move.
 It can be energized from somewhere else.

-Learn more about excavator safety near natural gas and electric lines.
+Learn more about natural gas and electric safe excavation in our neighborhood.